Do you have to work with complex change?

 Lessons from comedy, theatre and jazz improvisation are proving to be incredibly useful in this context.
 An improviser on stage has no choice but to perform (for a paying audience) while creating and re-creating the performance itself “live” as an emergent flow between themselves and others.
 And there are some game-changing principles – “rules” and behaviours that make this not just possible – but a wonderfully professional, effective and nourishing way of working.
 And it can be learned as a life-enhancing skill.

-"Working Live" - Improvisation for work and life - Spring 2019 is a two day workshop led by Steve Chapman and Caryn Vanstone
+"Working Live" - Improvisation for work and life - 8-9 May 2019 is a two day workshop led by Steve Chapman and Caryn Vanstone

 ... through which you will develop core innovation, creativity and collaboration skills, in a highly experiential and affirming process.
 Central London venue, small group size, personal support and lots of energising and engaging fun!